 If the CSO is unable to resolve your complaint, you may escalate your query to the department Team Leader - the next point of Internal escalation - or an appropriate alternative senior member of staff if a Team Leader is not available.

 The Team Leader will review the dispute and respond within 2 working days to attempt to resolve the complaint to your satisfaction and reach an agreement that is fair and reasonable for both parties.

-The Customer Satisfaction team will acknowledge your complaint within 1 business day of receipt.
-The acknowledgement may be verbal (via telephone) or in writing (via email) - at Internode’s discretion.
+The Solutions team will acknowledge your complaint within 1 business day of receipt.
+The acknowledgement may be verbal (via telephone) or in writing (via email) - at Internode's discretion.
 A Reference Ticket Number will also be provided.

 You may enquire on the progress of your complaint at any time by replying to the email received at the time of lodging the complaint or by calling Internode on 13 66 33 during business hours quoting the Reference Ticket Number provided by our staff.

 We will advise you either verbally (via telephone) or in writing (via email) of the outcome of the complaint.
 If you prefer a specific method of contact, this can also be requested when lodging your complaint.